Updated: April 10, 2026

 1. Fastest: Right-click the speaker icon in the bottom-right taskbar and select Sound settings (Windows 11) or Open Sound settings (Windows 10).

-2. Keyboard shortcut: Press Windows + I to open Settings → go to System → then Sound.
+2. Keyboard shortcut: Press Windows + I → go to System → then Sound.

-3. Search: Click the Start button or press the Windows key and type "Sound settings" — it appears at the top of search results immediately.
+3. Search: Press the Windows key and type "Sound settings" — it appears at the top of search results.

-Windows 11 tip: The speaker icon in Windows 11 now shows a combined volume and network area.
-If you right-click on the wrong part of that cluster, you will get network options instead of sound options.
+Windows 11 tip: The speaker icon in Windows 11 shows a combined volume and network area.
+If you right-click the wrong part, you will get network options instead of sound options.
 Make sure your cursor is on the speaker icon specifically, not the Wi-Fi or battery area next to it.

 Windows 11 Sound Settings page showing Output section with device dropdown to choose default playback device